-- Obtained judgment for over $160 million against an international reinsurance company following trial.
+- Obtained judgment for over $160 million against an international reinsurance company and its principles following trial.

 - Favorably settled copyright infringement dispute after persuading the Court to deny plaintiff’s request to forego Hague Convention service on client, a foreign content producer of entertainment programming.

 - Obtained favorable settlement and dismissals for well-known international clothing retailer in lawsuits alleging patent, trademark and copyright infringement.

 - Obtained permanent injunction and favorable monetary settlement for beauty products distributor in trademark infringement litigation and related Trademark Trial and Appeal Board proceedings.

 - Favorably settled during trial trade secret dispute brought by medical device manufacturer client against former distributor.